stdm/stdm.github.io/service.md

 ## Talks

 #### 2020
+  * **"Fundamentals of AI and Digital Transformation of a University"** Invited session at the Summer School on Digital Transformation in the Public Sector, ZHAW School of Management and Law, Winterthur, Switzerland, July 10, 2020

+  * **"Machine Learning-based pattern recognition, e.g. for Document Analysis"** Webinar for the European Centre for Living Technology, Venice, Italy, July 03, 2020

   * **"Machine Learning-based pattern recognition"** Invited talk at mini symposium of method seminar on deep learning, University of Zurich, May 13, 2020